 - Our Diversity & Inclusion Committee promotes a supportive and inclusive environment for attorneys and staff.
 The Diversity & Inclusion Committee seeks out opportunities to increase awareness and respect for diversity, as well as ways to attract diverse talent to the firm.
 With a focus on action, the Diversity & Inclusion Committee has developed a road map of initiatives that encourage distinction in everything we do.

 - Harness IP launched the Diversity & Inclusion Fellowship for law students interested in pursuing a career in intellectual property law.
-Our Fellowship aims to provide law students who come from diverse backgrounds, are a member of the LGBTQ community, have a disability, or are a veteran with career mentoring and the opportunity to explore their interest in IP law.
+Our Fellowship aims to provide law students who come from diverse backgrounds, are a woman, a member of the LGBTQ community, have a disability, or are a veteran with career mentoring and the opportunity to explore their interest in IP law.
 Visit our Diversity & Inclusion Fellowship page to learn more.

 - We are proud to be members of the Leadership Counsel on Legal Diversity, a premier group of corporate and law firm leaders with the common goal of preparing future generations of diverse talent for the highest positions of leadership.